 Mugwort is a perennial herb which you’ll find growing throughout most continents.
+It is considered an invasive an noxious weed in many areas.
 Originally thought to be native to Eurasia and Northern Africa, it spread quickly throughout North America.
-Likely through colonisation and trade due to its revered value.
+Likely through colonization and trade due to its revered value.

 Mugwort plant identification